 Police would later discover the bodies of several people who replied to his ads, like Asta Eicher, her three children and Dorothy Lemke.
 A mob tried to kill him and had to be dispensed with fire hoses and tear gas.
 After a trial so large that it needed to be held in an opera house to contain all the spectators, he was hung.
 His story inspired both the book and the movie The Night of the Hunter.

 In 1930’s West Virginia.
 Reverend Harry Powell (Robert Mitchum, who is the only person who really could have played this role) is fleeing the scene of his latest murder.
 He’s a self-anointed man of the cloth who preaches along the dirt roads and small towns, a man who is both attracted to and hateful toward women.
-On his right hand is the word LOVE and HATE on the right, symbols for his ready-made sermons.
+On his right hand is the word LOVE and HATE on the left, symbols for his ready-made sermons.

 “Ah, little lad, you’re staring at my fingers.
 Would you like me to tell you the little story of right-hand/left-hand?
 The story of good and evil?
 H-A-T-E!
 It was with this left hand that old brother Cain struck the blow that laid his brother low.
 L-O-V-E!
 You see these fingers, dear hearts?
 These fingers has veins that run straight to the soul of man.
 The right hand, friends, the hand of love.
 Now watch, and I’ll show you the story of life.
 Those fingers, dear hearts, is always a-warring and a-tugging, one agin t’other.
 Now watch ’em!
 Old brother left hand, left hand he’s a fighting, and it looks like love’s a goner.
 But wait a minute!
 Hot dog, love’s a winning!
 Yessirree!
 It’s love that’s won, and old left hand hate is down for the count!”